 Computerised data matching allows potentially fraudulent or erroneous claims and payments to be identified.
 Where a match is found it may indicate an inconsistency requiring further investigation.
 No assumption is made as to whether there is a fraud, error or some other explanation, until an investigation is carried out.

-The Audit Commission requires us to provide a number of datasets.
-These are set out in the Audit Commission's NFI guidance.
+The Cabinet Office requires us to provide a number of datasets, which is set out in the Cabinet Office's Code of Practice.

 The exercise involves Woking Borough Council providing data from: